Knowledge base

 Energy label D

-With energy label D, your home uses more energy than it should.
+With energy label D, your house uses more energy than it should.
 This label is in the middle and offers many opportunities to improve the energy label.
 Consider roof insulation or replacing single glazing with double glazing for lower energy consumption.

 Energy label E

-Homes with energy label E are relatively inefficient.
+Houses with energy label E are relatively inefficient.
 This results in higher heating costs and greater CO2 emissions.
 By investing in insulation and energy-efficient heating systems, you can improve this label and save a lot of energy and costs over time.
 Also, the value of your home goes up when your home is more energy efficient.

 Energy label F

-If your home has energy label F, it uses a lot of energy.
+If your house has energy label F, it uses a lot of energy.
 This can lead to sky-high energy bills.
 It is smart to take immediate action by, for example, insulating the floor or walls and replacing old heating systems.

 Energy label G

-A home with energy label G is the least energy efficient.
-This means that your home uses a lot of energy, resulting in high heating costs and a low home value.
+A house with energy label G is the least energy efficient.
+This means that your house uses a lot of energy, resulting in high heating costs and a low home value.
 A home with this label often has little to no insulation and uses outdated heating systems, such as an old central heating boiler.
 The CO2 emissions of a home with energy label G are also significantly higher, which is bad for the environment.

 Improving an energy label G is a smart investment.
 By starting with insulation, such as roof insulation, cavity wall insulation and floor insulation, you can save energy immediately.
-With these modifications, you can significantly improve your home's energy label, leading to lower energy costs, a comfortable home and a higher home value.
+With these modifications, you significantly improve your home's energy label, leading to lower energy costs, a comfortable home and a higher home value.
 This can make the difference between high monthly bills and a sustainable home ready for the future.

 Energy label A good for your wallet and the environment

 A good energy label has benefits beyond energy savings.
 For your wallet, a higher energy label means lower monthly energy costs.
-This is because homes with a good energy label use less energy, which is immediately noticeable on your energy bill.
+This is because houses with a good energy label use less energy, which is immediately noticeable on your energy bill.
 In addition, an energy-efficient home increases the value of your home, which is attractive if you plan to sell.

 How do you improve your energy label?